Self-esteem: Correlations

-Mental Health
+Mental health

 Self-esteem has been associated with several mental health conditions, including depression, anxiety, and eating disorders.
 For example, low self-esteem may increase the likelihood that people who experience dysfunctional thoughts will develop symptoms of depression.

+Consequently, cognitive treatment of depression helps with low self-esteem, and vice versa, addressing low self-esteem improves depressive symptoms.
 In contrast, high self-esteem may protect against the development of mental health conditions, with research finding that high self-esteem reduces the chances of bulimia and anxiety.

 Neuroscience

 In research conducted in 2014 by Robert S. Chavez and Todd F. Heatherton, it was found that self-esteem is related to the connectivity of the frontostriatal circuit.
 The frontostriatal pathway connects the medial prefrontal cortex, which deals with self-knowledge, to the ventral striatum, which deals with feelings of motivation and reward.
 Stronger anatomical pathways are correlated with higher long-term self-esteem, while stronger functional connectivity is correlated with higher short-term self-esteem.

 Criticism and controversy

-The American psychologist Albert Ellis criticized on numerous occasions the concept of self-esteem as essentially self-defeating and ultimately destructive.
+Albert Ellis, an influential American psychologist, argued that the concept of self-esteem is actually harmful and unhelpful.
 Although acknowledging the human propensity and tendency to ego rating as innate, he has critiqued the philosophy of self-esteem as unrealistic, illogical and self- and socially destructive – often doing more harm than good.
 Questioning the foundations and usefulness of generalized ego strength, he has claimed that self-esteem is based on arbitrary definitional premises, and overgeneralized, perfectionistic and grandiose thinking.
 Acknowledging that rating and valuing behaviors and characteristics is functional and even necessary, he sees rating and valuing human beings' totality and total selves as irrational and unethical.
 The healthier alternative to self-esteem according to him is unconditional self-acceptance and unconditional other-acceptance.
 Rational Emotive Behavior Therapy is a psychotherapy based on this approach.